sowmyagowri/Intelligent-Collection-Shopping/README.md

 cd into project folder
 react-native run-android

-If error in building the app, try upgrading react-native
+If there is error in building the app, try upgrading react-native